Registration Fee: $15/family

 - You can help us maintain a focused environment by keeping the hallway quiet while classes are in progress.
 Noise travels into the studio even with the doors closed.

 - Please do not open the door during class unless there is an emergency.
 If a teacher needs your help keeping your child engaged or correcting behavior, he or she will bring the child out to you.
 Otherwise, please do not intervene even for the purpose of disciplining as you distract the entire class and undermine the teacher’s authority in the room.
 If you observed a child not participating or listening well, we encourage you to talk about it with your child after class.

 - Please observe and respect Paramount Activity Center hours which differ from Doxa’s class schedule.
-The Children’s Playzone, Loft area, Gym, and Preschool Play area all are maintained and overseen by the Recreation Ministry and staffed accordingly.
-Families with siblings in Sunday and Friday classes will most likely not have access to these areas during their class time.
+The Children’s Playzone, Gym, and Preschool Play area all are maintained and overseen by the Recreation Ministry and staffed accordingly.
+Families with siblings in Friday or Saturday classes will most likely not have access to these areas during their class time.
 Weather permitting, there are outside playgrounds you can access.

 DURING CLASS - FOR DANCERS

 - Adhere to stated dress code including hair up (in a bun) and out of the face

 - Do not touch the ballet barres unless the teacher tells you to do so.
 Never hang, climb, or pull on them whether they are wall-mounted or free-standing.
 They are not constructed like gymnastics bars and treating them this way can cause damage to the wall or injury to yourself.